MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ## Q: Can the URL Filter Format match on a site’s IP address?

 No, the format does not support specifying an IP-range for allow and block lists.
-It does support specification of individual IP **literals**, but such rules are only respected if the user navigates to the site using said literal (e.g. http://127.0.0.1/).
-If a hostname is used (http://localhost), the IP Literal rule will not be respected even though the resolved IP of the host matches the filter-listed IP.
+It does support specification of individual IP **literals**, but such rules are only respected if the user navigates to the site using said literal (e.g. <http://127.0.0.1/>).
+If a hostname is used (<http://localhost>), the IP Literal rule will not be respected even though the resolved IP of the host matches the filter-listed IP.

-## Q: Can URL Filters match just dotless hostnames?
+## Q: Can URL Filters match just dotless host names?

-No. You must individually list each desired hostname, e.g. (https://payroll, https://stock, https://who, etc).
+No. You must individually list each desired hostname, e.g. (<https://payroll>, <https://stock>, <https://who>, etc).

 If you were forward-thinking enough to structure your intranet such that your host names are of the form: